 Deanne Caserta commenced work with Council in 2004 in an administration capacity.
-In 2007 Deanne was awarded an accounting cadetship through

-Council's Scholarship Program.
+In 2007 Deanne was awarded an accounting cadetship through Council's Scholarship Program.
 In 2012 she graduated with a Bachelor of Commerce and achieved CPA status in 2016.
-Her role involves overseeing the preparation of the long term financial plan, annual budget, financial statements, monthly financial reporting to Council, reporting to various government departments, payment of suppliers and employees, procurement and rates preparation.
+Her role involves overseeing the preparation of the long term financial plan, annual budget, financial statements, monthly financial reporting to Council, reporting to various government departments, accounts payable, accounts receivable, property/rating and procurement.